SkeltonThatcher/gocd-docker-compose/README.md

 **Notes**

 - To change the auto-reg key edit `/godata/config/cruise-config.xml`
 - `/godata/config/cruise-config.xml` will be populated/overwritten when the stack is launched (i.e with agent reg details).
+For a clean re-install, edit `cruise-config.xml` and remove the `<agents>` section.